-The concern at the Kennedy Round with the importance of trade to development reflects a shift of emphasis on how best to meet the

-1/ Calculations by the UNCTAD Secretariat based on data obtained from the United Nations, Organization for European Cooperation and Development (OECD), and the U.S. Agency for International Development (AID).
-UNCTAD, Review of International Trade and Development, 1967, TD/5 Rev. 1, 1968, p.
-1. growth problems of the LDC's. $\underline{1}/$ In the fifties attention initially focused on problems of capital formation as a means of breaking the "vicious circle of poverty"--the view being that low capital investment makes for low output, which in turn makes for low savings, thereby perpetuating the cycle of low investment.
+The concern at the Kennedy Round with the importance of trade to development reflects a shift of emphasis on how best to meet the growth problems of the LDC's.
+1/ In the fifties attention initially focused on problems of capital formation as a means of breaking the "vicious circle of poverty"--the view being that low capital investment makes for low output, which in turn makes for low savings, thereby perpetuating the cycle of low investment.
 Later in the decade, attention turned to the importance of literacy, entrepreneurship, and the other human skills required for sophisticated economies.
 In the sixties, however, trade came to be emphasized as the "engine of growth," or more modestly as "fuel for growth."
 2/